Chocolate Bayou

 Background and Goal

 The goal of this project is to improve water quality in order to protect recreational uses.
-Toward that goal, TCEQ and stakeholders are developing TMDLs for bacteria in the bayou.
-Stakeholders will also develop a regional I-Plan to reduce bacteria in Chocolate Bayou, Halls and Willow bayous, and Mustang Bayou, all of which are in the larger watershed of Chocolate Bay.
+Toward that goal, TCEQ and stakeholders are developing total maximum daily loads (TMDLs) for bacteria in the bayou.
+Stakeholders will also develop a regional implementation Plan (I-Plan) to reduce bacteria in Chocolate Bayou, Halls Bayou and Willow Bayou, and Mustang Bayou, all of which are in the larger watershed of Chocolate Bay.

 Watershed Description